9 Ways to Prevent Yeast Infections Every Woman Should Know

 Control blood sugar levels

 Studies have found that women living with type 2 diabetes are more prone to repeat cases of yeast infections.
 Daniel Einhorn, MD, vice president of the American Association of Clinical Endocrinologists told everydayhealth.com that “some women, especially those with poorly controlled diabetes, have some compromise in their ability to fight off any infection”.
 For this reason, ensuring that blood sugar levels are managed effectively will help determine how to prevent yeast infections.
 Left unchecked high sugar levels will allow bacteria in the vagina to grow quickly.
 In addition, pregnancy and certain diseases that suppress the immune system also pose a risk of recurring yeast infections.
 This is due to the body’s inability to fight off infections.
-Here are 10 silent signs you could have diabetes and not know it.

 Change your birth control pill